01 of 10

 09 of 10

-Step Eight: Additional Rows in Seed Stitch Crochet
+Additional Rows in Seed Stitch Crochet

 Repeat Steps 5 through 7 to continue creating additional rows for your seed stitch crochet fabric.
 You can create a project as short or as long as you'd like.
-Beginning with a chain of 40 + 3 in worsted weight yarn with a mid-sized hook, you can create a nice small sized cotton crochet washcloth in about 30 rows.
+Beginning with a chain of 40 plus 3 in worsted weight yarn with a mid-sized hook, you can create a nice small sized cotton crochet washcloth in about 30 rows.
 However, your decisions will vary by project.
 This crochet stitch can be used across all different sorts of projects.Continue to 10 of 10 below.

 10 of 10

-Variation: Ribbed Seed Stitch
+Ribbed Seed Stitch Variation

 You can create a variation of the seed stitch by following the same instructions with the exception that you will always crochet only into the back loop only (BLO).
 This creates a ribbed version of the seed stitch.
 It grows more quickly and is a stretchier fabric.

 This photo shows a regular seed stitch against a ribbed seed stitch variation.
-However, the regular seed stitch was worked with a slightly smaller crochet hook and an acrylic instead of cotton yarn, so some of the size difference is due to these differences.
+However, the regular seed stitch was worked with a slightly smaller crochet hook and with acrylic yarn instead of cotton yarn, so some of the size difference is due to these differences.
 If working in the same yarn, the ribbed seed stitch would be taller, as it is here, but it would not be a wider stitch.
 Play around with different yarn and hooks as you explore the variations and possibilities of crochet seed stitch.